avansisintegracion/datalab/proj-kaggle-fishes/reports/presentation.md

 - State-of-the-art object detection (FastRCNN, SSD,...)
 - Used pretrained models that are hardly available for newcomers (not implemented in current standard libraries)
 - Spent more time

-## Not sure if it should be kept... or how to organize

-- Image preprocessing can significantly increase the performance of a classification algorithm.
-- A feature descriptor represents a simplified version of an image by extracting useful information and throwing away extraneous information.
-- Using feature description increases training speed compared with raw images.